Slamy/Wiki_MiSTer/Internet-and-console-connection-from-supported-cores.md

 Unfortunately winsock and winsock2 provided by Microsoft do not work with the ppp connection when in Windows 95.
 The following steps will allow you to get it working.
 <ol>
-<li> In the Mister System Menus ( Win/F12 ) set the "Uart Connection" to "PPP"
+<li> In the Mister System Menu ( Win/F12 ) set the "Uart Connection" to "PPP" and save it.
 <li> In Windows 95 ensure the COM1 device is installed in Start->Settings->Control Panel->System
 <BR>Device Manager Tab, there should be a twisty called Ports(COM & LPT) and under that a "Communications Port (COM1)"
 <li> If it doesn't exist go to Start->Settings->Control Panel->Add/New Hardware and it should be automatically added.